tailcallhq/tailcallhq.github.io/blog/bff-case-study-2024-08-30.md

 ### The Challenge: Taming the Monolith

-During my time at Dream11, we embarked on several major re-architecture projects to supercharge our systems' performance and scalability.
+During our time at Dream11, we embarked on several major re-architecture projects to supercharge our systems' performance and scalability.
 But perhaps the most exhilarating (and occasionally hair-raising) journey was our transition from a monolithic architecture to microservices.

-Now, let me tell you, this wasn't a walk in the park.
+Now, let us tell you, this wasn't a walk in the park.
 We faced hurdles at every turn.
 But we had one golden rule that guided us through the chaos: "The frontend should never be shackled by the backend's structure."
 This mantra led us to an exciting solution: using GraphQL as a backend-for-frontend (BFF).

 ## The Magic of Backend-for-Frontends (BFFs)